garciart/pipeline-demo/04-testing-stage/04-testing-stage.md

     python3 -m pip install virtualenv
     ```

-4. Go to your repository directory and convert it to a virtual environment:
+4. Go to your local `demorepo` repository and convert it to a virtual environment:

     ```bash
     virtualenv .